Saad-IT/Data-Science-Web-App-using-Streamlit/README.md

-# Data-Science-Web-App-using-Streamlit
+# Data Science Web Application Using Streamlit
-Here, I have created Data Science Web App using streamlit that display accident data of New York City(NYC) in many data visualization forms.
+This data science web application is a streamlit dashboard that can be used to analyze motor vehicle collisions in New York City(NYC).